cosmos/sdk-tutorials/interchain-exchange/tutorial/03-orderbook.md

 # Create the Orderbook

-In this chapter you implement the code for the Orderbook, Buy orders and Sell orders.
+In this chapter you implement the code for the orderbook, Buy orders and Sell orders.

-The Orderbook will contain the interface and common logic for order books.
-Create new pairs to exchange.
+The orderbook will contain the interface and common logic for the exchange.
+On the orderbook you can create new pairs to exchange.
-The Sell Order will contain the interface for creating sell orders on the Orderbook.
+The Sell Order will contain the interface for creating sell orders on the orderbook.
-The Buy Order will contain the interface for creating buy orders on the Orderbook.
+The Buy Order will contain the interface for creating buy orders on the orderbook.

 <!-- [https://github.com/tendermint/interchange/tree/implementation-2/x/ibcdex/types](https://github.com/tendermint/interchange/tree/implementation-2/x/ibcdex/types) -->

 ## Add The Orderbook

 First, create a new file `orderbook.go` in the `ibcdex` module `types` directory.
-In this file, you will define the logic for creating a new Orderbook.
+In this file, you will define the logic for creating a new orderbook.

 Create a `orderbook.go` file and add the code: